St Mary and All Saints, Little Walsingham: Fr Hope Patten and the revival of the shrine

 On 6 July 1922, with great ceremony and the ringing of church bells, a copy of the throned and crowned mediaeval image of Our Lady of Walsingham was revealed in a side chapel, having processed in from the south porch, past the seven sacrament font.

 The first Whitsuntide pilgrimage took place the following year, 1923.
 It was organised by the League of Our Lady, an Anglican Marian devotional society, which later merged with the Confraternity of Our Lady to form the Society of Mary.
 The pilgrimage began at the London Anglo-Catholic church of St Magnus-the-Martyr.

 The Bishop of Norwich, Bertram Pollock, was unimpressed by the revival of Marianism, and, in 1930, insisted that Patten remove the image from the church.
 Undeterred, and with financial support from the Anglo-Catholic layman Sir William Milner Bt, Patten bought a plot of land elsewhere in the village to build a new Holy House enclosed in a small church.
 Crucially, this was on land not owned by the Church of England and, therefore, outside any control of the bishop.
 The new Holy House was opened in 1931 and was built as a replica of the original shrine, destroyed on the orders of Henry VIII.
 The translation of the statue to the new shrine took place on 15 October 1931.
 It began with a High Mass sung by Mowbray O'Rorke, formerly the Bishop of Accra, and by then the Rector of St Nicholas, Blakeney.
 After Benediction, the statue was carried in procession to the new shrine; the procession was half a mile long.

 Patten died on the evening of 11 August 1958.
 That day had been the first ever episcopal pilgrimage to the shrine.
 After Benediction had been given, Patten replaced the Blessed Sacrament in the tabernacle of the gallery chapel and then collapsed, dying later that evening.
-He is buried in the churchyard of St Mary and All Saints.